The Bookmarks panel displays with a click on the corresponding button at the top of the Control Board

 Double-clicking a bookmark name in the Bookmarks panel automatically brings up the corresponding bookmark in the document window.

-Individual bookmarks are quickly displayed in the bookmark list by typing the first characters of their name.
-The typed characters are highlighted in red:
+To select the bookmark name in the Bookmarks panel, you can click the bookmark list, and type the first characters of its name.
+The typed characters are highlighted in inverted colors:

-The bookmark name can be selected by typing more characters.
-You can also use a mouse click.
-At this point, pressing Enter brings up the corresponding bookmark in the document window.
+At this point, pressing Enter brings up the selected bookmark in the document window.